-- Call your breeder or one of the PVSSC Lost Dog contacts (SEE BELOW.)
+- Call your breeder or email the PVSSC Lost Dog committee at email@example.com.

 - Send family members out to look for the dog armed with food, lead, collar, and another family dog if available.
 Most lost dogs are found within a couple of hours close to home.
 If not found, posting lost dog flyers becomes very important.